Alex Fox

 Eddy Covariance Preprocessing Pipeline

-I’m building a high-throughput data pipeline to process data from the US-CPk Ameriflux site.
-This is part of my PhD research.
-This page is incomplete.
-More to come later.
+Building a high-throughput data pipeline to process high frequency eddy covariance data from the US-CPk Ameriflux site.

 Modeling Kernza Drought Response

-I’m studying how process models can be used to predict ecological consequences of different plant physiologies, especially with respect to drought resistance and perenniality. in eastern Wyoming dryland grain agriuculture.
+Studying how process models can be used to predict ecological consequences of different plant physiologies, especially with respect to drought resistance and perenniality in eastern Wyoming dryland grain agriuculture.

 Snowmelt Energy Budget Imbalances